Thinking Through "Euphoria" Season 1, Episode 2: "Stuntin' Like My Daddy"

 It’s scary to realize the kind of darkness Nate is capable of.
 It’s an even worse revelation when Euphoria comes to last few seconds of “Stuntin’.”
 First, we see Jules (Hunter Schafer) texting a new boy from a dating app.
 We’re happy for her…until the camera pans to reveal the guy on the other end of the line is Nate, posing as a shy stranger named Tyler.
 Yes, like the Tyler he nearly killed a few hours earlier.
 Yes, Nate is the same person who nearly killed Jules last week.

-Yes, we should all be very, very worried for Euphoria’s favorite girl.
+Yes, we should all be very, very worried for Euphoria’s favourite girl.

 Advertisement